The Best Belly Bands for Pregnancy

 Belly Bandit Upsie Belly Band Overview:

 Let’s start with the fact that this belly band is registered as a medical device and is eligible for insurance reimbursement.
 It hides easily under your clothes as it wraps under your belly and molds to your skin without digging into it.
 It is adjustable up to a foot.
+Unlike the other bands in this review, it does not fit over your complete torso which has the pro that it doesn’t get as hot.

-Belly Bandit Upsie Belly Band Review:
+Belly Bandit Upsie Belly Band Review

 Reviewers loved how soft this support belt is.
 They claimed it did a great job of relieving lower back pain and bladder discomfort.
 In fact, there were several wearers who suffered from low back pain during pregnancy and SI joint dysfunction that had relief wearing this belly band.